 Year called to bar: 1993 (BC)

 Darrell Podowski is a partner in the Vancouver office of Cassels.
-He advises clients on securities law matters, corporate finance, M&A, and commercial transaction law requirements — with a focus on the mining industry in Canada and internationally, with particular expertise in Latin America.
-He was previously in-house counsel to Teck Resources Ltd., an international mining company, practised law offshore in Bermuda, and prior to his law career Darrell practised as an oil & gas exploration geophysicist.
+He advises clients on securities law matters, corporate finance, M&A, and commercial transaction law requirements—with a focus on the mining industry in Canada and internationally, with particular expertise in Latin America.
+He was previously in-house counsel to Teck Resources Ltd., an international diversified mining company, practiced law offshore in Bermuda, and prior to his law career Darrell practised as an oil & gas exploration geophysicist.
 He holds a Bachelor of Science in geophysics in addition to his law degree.
-Darrell is ranked as an expert in Mining and as a Global Elite Thought Leader in Mining by Who’s Who Legal for 2020, and a Most Highly Regarded Expert and a National Leader in Mining in Who’s Who Legal: Canada for 2020.
-He is also recognized as a leading lawyer in Chambers Global, Chambers Canada, and The Best Lawyers in Canada.
-Latinvex, a Latin American business publication, profiled Darrell as one of Latin America’s Top 100 Lawyers for 2020, one of only two Canadians on this list.
+Darrell is ranked as an expert in Mining and as a Global Elite Thought Leader in Mining by Who’s Who Legal for 2022.
+He is also recognized as a leading lawyer in Chambers Global, Chambers Canada for 2022, and The Best Lawyers in Canada.
+Latinvex, a Latin American business publication, profiled Darrell as one of Latin America’s Top 100 Lawyers for 2021, one of only two Canadians on this list.
 Darrell was called to the British Columbia Bar in 1993 and the Bermuda Bar in 2002.

 Orla Mining Ltd. (Orla) (TSX-V: OLA) acquired the Camino Rojo Project, a gold and silver oxide heap leach project located in Zacatecas State, Mexico from Goldcorp Inc. (TSX: G, NYSE: GG) (Goldcorp) for 31.9 million common shares of Orla (a 19.88-per-cent interest in Orla) and a 2-per-cent net smelter royalty.